dsi-clinic/the-clinic/slurm.md

 ```
 You can accept the defaults.
 Make sure you select yes when it asks to run conda init.
 This will ensure conda is activated by default. re-open and close your terminal.

-Create environment
+3. Create a new environment
 ```bash
 conda create --name PROJECT_NAME python=3.9
 conda activate PROJECT_NAME
 pip install -r requirements.txt
 ```
-Now when you log into ai cluster, just make sure you run `conda activate PROJECT_NAME` and select it as your defualt python for vs code.
-Click the Python version number on the bottom right and select the interpreter for PROJECT_NAME.
-If it is not listed, the path is: `/home/USERNAME/miniconda3/envs/PROJECT_NAME/bin/python`.
+Where `PROJECT_NAME` is the name of the project you are working on.
+Now when you log into ai cluster, just make sure you run `conda activate PROJECT_NAME`
+4. Ensure VS Code uses the correct python environment.
+When a python file is open and selected, click the Python version number on the bottom right and select the interpreter for PROJECT_NAME.
+If it is not listed, the path is: `/home/USERNAME/miniconda3/envs/PROJECT_NAME/bin/python` where `USERNAME` is your CNET ID.
+Additionally, when you open a jupyter notebook in VS Code, make sure the Python interpreter at the top left of the notebook is correct.
+Select the interpreter in the manner as before.
+These steps ensure you are using the same environment in jupyter notebooks, python debugger, and terminal.

+5. You should now be at a point where you can easily connect to the cluster with VS Code, use jupyter notebooks, and attach to compute nodes for more intensive jobs.
+This is enough for a lot of tasks, but if you become bothered by long running jobs crashing due to internet connection outages or running out of time on the compute node, please continue to using submitit.

-## Step 6: Using Slurm and Submitit
+## Step 7: Using Submitit for Long Jobs

-### Slurm
+### Part I: Slurm Review

-We'll use slurm to submit jobs.
-[Here is uchicago's documentation on slurm](https://howto.cs.uchicago.edu/slurm?s[]=slurm).

 The commands to remember are:
 - `sinfo` for information about the cluster